norfolkuncertainty/devopsdaysnz2018/dayone.md

 12 week focus group - ended up taking 16 weeks

-- Didnt touch monolith code
+- Didn't touch monolith code
 - Jenkins pipelines - code commit -> -> -> prod
 - Replaced selenium with cypress.io
 - Rules engine to ensure steps have been completed before going to prod
 - Canary testing
-- Change process was horrible - convinced change team to allow them to go good as long as they use inhouse rules engine
+- Change process was horrible - convinced change team to allow them to go good as long as they use in house rules engine
 - Communicated change to everyone

 Results